mikaelvesavuori/brackets-setup/readme.md

 - [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro)
 - [Inconsolata](https://fonts.google.com/specimen/Inconsolata)

+### Settings example for custom font (brackets.json)
+- "fonts.fontSize": "16px"
+- "fonts.fontFamily": "'Fira Code', 'SourceCodePro-Medium', ＭＳ ゴシック, 'MS Gothic', monospace"

+## Setting up linting
+JSLint is on by default in Brackets.
+If you use ESLint you will get, as a default, get both linters activated and running.
+You need to set these up a bit if you only want one them.
+See the below example for how to only use ESLint.

+### Settings example for linting (brackets.json)
+- "linting.prefer": ["ESLint"]
+- "linting.usePreferredOnly": true

 ## Deep-customizing Brackets
 You will be able to reach a ton of settings in two of the JSON files that contain (all?) the settings for Brackets.
 You can open these by going to Preferences (on a Mac this is located under the Brackets menu item).

+The file **defaultPreferences.json** is read-only, so the way you will have to input your custom preferences is to copy-paste (or write new) configurations in the right-hand side file, **brackets.json**.
+That file will "overwrite" the initial global preferences file.
+Verify any changes by saving your updated **brackets.json** and reloading Brackets with **CMD+R**.